telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/how-to-use-html5-report-viewer-with-rest-service.md

 You can find the complete example setup in the Telerik Reporting installation path.
 For example,           __C:\Program Files (x86)\Progress\Telerik Reporting {VERSION}\Examples\CSharp\Html5Demo__ .

->note If there are no examples in the Telerik Reporting installation path, you need to [run the setup](6E821131-83F3-45A4-BB6E-1530223D1E38#installingReporting)             and enable the  *Examples*  feature.
+> If there are no examples in the Telerik Reporting installation path, you need to [run the setup](6E821131-83F3-45A4-BB6E-1530223D1E38#installingReporting)             and enable the  *Examples*  feature.

 # See Also

  * [How To: Use HTML5 Report Viewer with Report Server]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/how-to-use-html5-report-viewer-with-report-server%})

  * [How to: Add New Project Items](https://msdn.microsoft.com/en-us/library/w0572c5b%28v=vs.100%29.aspx)